mekkablue/Robothon2015/README.md

 These are the plugins I coded on stage at [Robothon 2015](http://robofab.com/robothon/).
 After installation, they will add the menu items *View > Show Bounds* and *Filter > Random Rotate*.
 You can set keyboard shortcuts in System Preferences.

-In case you saw the live stream (or are wtching the recording later), the second example didn’t work out live on stage because I forgot to compile my .xib to a .nib.
+In case you saw the live stream (or are watching the recording later), the second example didn’t work out live on stage because I forgot to compile my .xib to a .nib.
 If you wonder what that is, it is explained in the Readme of the [GlyphsSDK](https://github.com/schriftgestalt/GlyphsSDK) and in the step-by-step instructions inside the comments of the .py files.

 ### Installation